AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/12_User_Interface/README.md

 # Connect the chat user interface with the chatbot API

 In the previous lab, the backend API code was configured and deployed.
-The backend API integrates vCore-based Azure Cosmos DB for NoSQL with Azure OpenAI.
+The backend API integrates Azure Cosmos DB for NoSQL with Azure OpenAI.
 When the Azure resource template for this lab was run to deploy the necessary Azure resources, a front-end web application written as a SPA (single page application) in React was deployed.

 The URL to access this front-end application within the Azure Portal on the **Web App** resource with the name that ends with **-web**.